-An increase in the capital requirement in respect of credit risk by 6.8% y/y to the level of PLN 11 387.1 million contributed an increase in the loan protfolio and entry into force of the provision of the Resolution No. 153/2011 of the PFSA due to which from the date of 30 June 2012, there was an increase in risk weights (from 75% to 100%) for retail exposures and for exposures secured on residential property, for which the instalment of principal or interest depends on changes in the exchange rate of the currency or currencies other than the currency of revenues by the debtor.
+An increase in the capital requirement in respect of credit risk by PLN 719 million (an increase by ca. 6.9%) to the level of PLN 11 206 million was mainly a consequence of the loan portfolio increase in 2012 and entry into force the provision of the Resolution No. 153/2011 of the PFSA due to which from the date of 30 June 2012, there was an increase in risk weights (from 75% to 100%) for retail exposures and for exposures secured on residential property, in which the instalment of principal or interest depends on changes in the exchange rate of the currency or currencies other than the currency of revenues generated by the debtor.

-An increase in the capital requirement in respect of market risk by 39.2% to the level of PLN 494.6 million was mainly due to the increase of liabilities due to securities underwriting agreements of corporate bonds with a simultaneous decrease of the corporate bonds' value (the total increase in the requirement in respect of bonds by ca. 77%).
+An increase in the capital requirement in respect of market risk by 35% to the level of PLN 527 million was mainly due to the increase of liabilities due to securities underwriting agreements of corporate bonds with a simultaneous decrease of the corporate bonds' value (total increase of the above mentioned bonds' requirement amount to ca. 65%).

-A decrease in the capital requirement in respect of operational risk by 22.6% to the level of PLN 659.6 million was mainly due to elimination of conditions to maintain the limitation on the drop in the Bank's capital requirement by no more than up to a level of 75% of the requirement calculated under the standardised approach (TSA), applicable in the period from 30 June 2011 to 12 December 2012.
+A decrease in the capital requirement in respect of operational risk to the level of PLN 567 million was mainly a result of elimination of indicators regarding maintaining restrictions on the decrease of the capital requirement by no more than up to a level of 75% of the requirement calculated under the standardised approach (TSA).